-The use of a PC analog sound card and/or the use of the analog ports on most laptop computers typically results in lower quality voice transmissions.
-Therefore, Cisco recommends that you do not use your PC sound card and/or analog ports, as an alternative to a high-quality headset and microphone, for PMC communications.

-• For enhanced voice quality, make sure that you plug your USB headset or audio device into a dedicated USB port instead of a USB hub.
+- The use of a PC analog sound card and/or the use of the analog ports on most laptop computers typically results in lower quality voice transmissions.
+Therefore, Cisco recommends that you do not use your PC sound card and/or analog ports, as an alternative to a high-quality headset and microphone, for PMC communications. - For enhanced voice quality, make sure that you plug your USB headset or audio device into a dedicated USB port instead of a USB hub.
 The use of USB hubs, which multiplex data from USB devices into one data stream, can result in timing issues and impact voice quality.

 - If other Cisco IPICS users tell you that they hear a persistent or intermittent noise, such as an audible hum when you talk, the problem may be due to defective headset hardware.
 In this situation, Cisco recommends that you isolate the source of the audio quality issue by replacing the defective headset with a new, high-quality headset. - Check your audio settings to make sure that the volume is not set too low.
 If the volume is set low, increase the input gain on your microphone by sliding the bar up on the volume controls to increase the volume. - For optimum connectivity, use the most appropriate location for your connection type when you log in to the PMC.
 For example, if you are using a wireless connection, choose the location that correlates to wireless connectivity for your organization.
 You can ensure higher quality audio by choosing the appropriate connection type. - Make sure that you always use the most recent version of the PMC.
 Newer versions of software often contain voice quality updates that enhance functionality. - Be aware that a slow-speed connection, such as a digital subscriber line (DSL) connection or any slow wired link, may affect voice quality.
 If possible, try to use a high-speed connection when you use the PMC. - Try to limit the use of applications that consume high-CPU and high-network bandwidth on the PMC client machine at the same time that you use the PMC.
 If your CPU is overburdened by other programs that are running at the same time, there may insufficient CPU cycles for the PMC to run properly.
 Check the CPU activity on your PMC client machine and close any programs that do not need to be open. - To ensure quality of service (QoS), the PMC installer attempts to install the Microsoft QoS Packet Scheduler service on each PMC client machine.
 The QoS Packet Scheduler ensures voice traffic priority across the network by marking each IP packet in the Differentiated Service Code Point (DSCP) with the highest value (expedited forwarding) during transmission between end points.
 However, this installation may not succeed if the PMC user does not have local administrative rights; in this situation, the network and the PMC client machine may drop or lose packets that are not marked by the QoS Packet Scheduler, which results in degraded voice quality.
 Therefore, you should check to make sure that the QoS Packet Scheduler has been installed on each PMC client machine.

-For additional details and information about how to check for and install the Microsoft QoS Packet Scheduler, go to http://www.microsoft.com and search for "QoS Packet Scheduler."
+For additional details and information about how to check for and install the Microsoft QoS Packet Scheduler, go to http://support.microsoft.com and search for "QoS Packet Scheduler."

+For information about troubleshooting issues that you may encounter with the QoS Packet Scheduler, see the "Resolving Issues with the Microsoft QoS Packet Scheduler" section on page 8-20.
 For more information about voice quality issues and tips, see Chapter 8, "Troubleshooting Tips for the PMC Application."